Ric Charlesworth: Politics

 Charlesworth said one reason for retiring from Parliament was that he never became a minister.

 Administration

 Charlesworth was a member of the Australian Sports Commission Board 1994–97 and Western Australian Institute of Sport Board 1984–1992, 2001–2005.

 Books

-He has written several books, including The Coach – Managing for Success and Staying at the Top.
+He has written several books, including The Coach – Managing for Success and Staying at the Top, The Young Hockey Player, Shakespeare the Coach and World's Best.